neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :width: 700
 :align: center

-**A)** The song amplitude needed to evoke phonotaxis behavior (the inverse of the Figure 33C). **B&C)** Both the amplitude and the SP of song effect the membrane potential of a sensory filter.
-Above a certain membrane potential, the sensory filter neuron(s) will spike and activate post-synaptic (*downstream*) decision-making neurons.
+**A)** The song amplitude needed to evoke phonotaxis behavior (the inverse of the Figure 33C -- see margin).
+**B&C)** Both the amplitude and the SP of song effect the membrane potential of a sensory filter.
+Above a certain membrane potential, the sensory filter neuron(s) will spike and activate post-synaptic (*downstream*) decision-making or command neurons.
 :::

 ---
 > ⏳ 5 min

-***Q6: The song amplitude needed to evoke an FAP is most closely related to the:
+***Q6: The song amplitude needed to depolarize the sensory filter neurons above spiking threshold is most closely related to the:
-a. sensory threshold in Lorenz's model
+a. stimulus threshold in Lorenz's model
 b. behavioral threshold in Lorenz's model
 c. the action specific potential in Lorenz's model***

-***Q7: The data shown in Fig 35 are from an experiment measuring the membrane potential response of sensory filter neurons to song.
-Songs with two different SP levels were tested.
+***Q7: The data shown in Fig 35 are from an experiment measuring the membrane potential of sensory filter neurons during the presentation of song stimuli.
+Songs with two different SP values were tested (38 and 60 SP).
 Which color corresponds to 38 SP and which color corresponds to 60 SP?***

 :::{figure} /images/sensory-filtering-amplitude-vm.png
 :width: 600
 :align: center

 The membrane potential response (y-axis) to stimuli of different amplitudes (x-axis) and SP values (color).
-If the sensory filter spike threshold is reached, an FAP is produced in response.
+If the sensory filter spike threshold is reached, the downstream command neuron is activated and an FAP is produced.
 :::